LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation

-We evaluated ActionPose on the Human3.6M dataset~\cite{h36m_pami} and reported MPJPE and P-MPJPE in millimeters.
-The 2D skeletons are extracted using Stacked Hourglass networks~\cite{stacked_hourglass}.
-The pose encoder is fine-tuned on the Human3.6M training set.
-As shown in Table~\ref{tab:h36m}, ActionPose significantly outperforms previous models based on temporal information and achieves results comparable to diffusion-based methods.
-Although the diffusion-based KTPFormer~\cite{peng2024ktpformer} achieves better results on the Human3.6M dataset, diffusion-based methods are time-consuming during inference, as they require progressive refinement of the results.
+\textbf{Performance comparison on the Human3.6M dataset. } We evaluated LangPose on the Human3.6M dataset~\cite{h36m_pami}, and reported P1, P2, and P3 errors in millimeters.
+The 2D skeletons are extracted using the Stacked Hourglass network~\cite{stacked_hourglass}, and the pose encoder is fine-tuned on the Human3.6M training set.
+As shown in~\cref{tab:h36m}, LangPose achieves competitive performance compared to prior temporal models, with particularly large improvements on the three most challenging actions.
+This highlights the effectiveness of incorporating semantic information when spatial and temporal consistency alone is insufficient.
+Moreover, LangPose achieves performance comparable to diffusion-based methods, while being more efficient during inference, as diffusion models rely on iterative refinement.

-Among all approaches, MotionBERT~\cite{motionbert2022} is the closest to us in its pretraining and fine-tuning framework.
-Table~\ref{tab:h36m} shows that our model outperforms it by a large margin.